beehivejs/beehive-view/README.md

 * Write tests.
 * Implement `View#off`.
-* Make it AMD compliant.
+* Make it AMD compliant
 * Create NPM package.
 * ~~Create minified version just for comedy value.~~ It's 352 bytes!
+* See if alternative getter/setter methods would be more suitable over time (Benchmarks at http://jsperf.com/getter-setter)